parse-community/docs/_includes/parse-server/third-party-auth.md

 Parse Server supports 3rd party authentication by using authentication adapters.
 You can find the full list of authentication adapters in the [/src/Adapters/Auth/](https://github.com/parse-community/parse-server/tree/release/src/Adapters/Auth) directory of Parse Server.

-ℹ️ A detailed documentation for each authentication adapter can be found in the comment section at the top of each adapter file.
+A detailed documentation for each authentication adapter can be found in the comment section at the top of each adapter file.

 ## Example of GitHub Authentication Adapter